-Patricia was in her twenties before she took her first art class, an elective that she had been told would be an easy “A.” Instead, she became entranced with art.
-Though ultimately she completed two writing degrees, she continued to take classes while pursuing a career and raising a family.
-Then a retrospective of the late collage artist Romare Bearden ignited her passion once again.
+I was in my twenties when I took my first art class, an elective that rumor had it would be an easy “A”.
+I never expected to become so captivated.
+Though ultimately I completed two writing degrees, I continued taking art classes while pursuing a career and raising a family.
+Then a retrospective of the late collage artist Romare Bearden ignited my passion once again.

-Her first artwork combined paper, fabric, and sewing as line, but the love of paint and texture drew her to more solid surfaces.
-While she occasionally still works on paper and canvas, her favorite substrate is deep wood panels, where she constructs multi-layered, textured abstracts by adding to or subtracting from the surface.
-Words continue to be important to Patricia and are often found in pages torn from old books or in tiny fragments hidden beneath multiple layers of paint.
-She uses expressive and familiar colors, those often found in nature.
+I first began combining paper, fabric, and sewing as line, but the love of paint and texture eventually drew me to more solid surfaces.
+While I occasionally still work on paper and canvas, my favorite substrate is deep wood panels that provide a solid base for me to construct multi-layered, textured abstracts by adding to or subtracting from the surface.

 I refer to my paintings as being “built” because I use found objects and hardware store paraphernalia to develop deep, organic textures.
 Each painting has multiple layers, sometimes as many as 10 or 12—layers that make the connections to ….
 Without the layers I feel the final piece of art would not have a voice.
 Words also continue to be important to me and are often included in my work with pages torn from old books or tiny fragments hidden beneath multiple layers of paint.
 My color palate is neutrals, colors found in nature, with bits of vibrancy and lots of detail.
 I want the painting to entice the viewer to get closer or move away as the textures and imagery changes with the focal distance.